 Andrew is a director of and runs a residential management company (limited by guarantee), is a member of the firms’ corporate and social responsibility committee, a member of the Law Society, member of the Charity Law Association (CLA) and previously the treasurer of the Letchworth Round Table charity.
 He is a keen sportsman, playing football, tennis and golf.
 Andrew is a judge on the panel of the Funding Network Hertfordshire, a charity crowd funding event that the firm sponsors, click here to visit their website.

 Andrew Yates's news

-We are delighted once again to be hosting, along with Barclays and Wagstaffs at the next Truly Connected business seminar on Thursday 27 June 2019.
+We pleased once again to be hosting, along with Barclays and Wagstaffs at the Truly Connected business seminar in June 2019.
 This was a fantastic opportunity to network with like-minded…

 If you agree to be a trustee of a charity, whatever the nature of that charity, whether it is a charitable company, unincorporated association, charitable trust or otherwise, you will…